thadeusdev/meme-lord/README.md

 # Meme-lord project
 ### Deliverables
-- fetch data and disply it
+- fetch data and display it
 - use the fetched data to make memes by creating a form where one can type in top and bottom text of a meme
 - create a login form so that you have to use the above login credentials to access the meme creation page
 - if wrong information is entered, shows a message wrong details!